-For ease of reference, the number assigned to each implementing standard corresponds to its Directives.
-For Example, IS 9.8.2.15 would reflect a standard required in subscription 9.8.2.15.
+For ease of reference, the number assigned to each implementing standard corresponds to its associated directive.
+For Example, IS 9.1.7(2) reflects the standard required in subsection 9.1.7(2) of these Directives.

-IS 9.1.7(2) CONTENTS OF AIR OPERATOR CERTIFICATE
+IS 9.1.7(2) CONTENTS OF AIR OPERATOR CERTIFICATE (1) The AOC and its associated operations specifications shall contain the minimum information required in paragraphs (c) and (d) respectively, in a standardised format.

-- (1) The AOC and its associated operations specifications shall contain the minimum information required in paragraphs (c) and (d) respectively, in a standardised format. - (2) The air operator certificate and its associated operations specifications shall define the operations for which an operator is authorised. - (3) The AOC shall be based on the following template:
+- (2) The air operator certificate and its associated operations specifications shall define the operations for which an operator is authorised including specific approvals, conditions and limitations. - (3) The AOC shall be based on the following template:

 AIR OPERATOR CERTIFICATE

 1 [State of the Operator] 1

 [Issuing Authority] 3

 AOC#: 4 Operator Name: Operational Points of Contact: 10

 DBA Trading Name: 7 Contact details, at which operational management can be contacted without undue delay, are listed in

 Expiry Date: 5 Operator address: 8

 Telephone: 9

 Fax:

 E-mail:

-This certificate certifies that air operations, as defined in Operations Manual and the the attached operations specification
+This certificate certifies that

 Date of issue : Name and Signature :

 Title: